HackerSchool/free2p/README.md

 `(sleep 10; python3 path/to/server/folder/server.py) &`

-As an example, if the folder for the server is inside `/usr/bin` the you would add the line `(sleep 10; python3 /usr/bin/server.py) &`.
+As an example, if the folder for the server is inside `/usr/bin` the you would add the line `(sleep 10; python3 /usr/bin/free2p/server.py) &`.

+# Wiring

+You can check how to wire the sensor any time by adding `/help.png` to the end of the free2p URL or address.